IBM-Bluemix-Docs/containers/cs_cluster.md

 To create your own imagePullSecret:

 **Note:** ImagePullSecrets are valid only for the Kubernetes namespaces that they were created for.
-Repeat these steps for every namespace where you want to deploy containers from a private image.
+Repeat these steps for every namespace where you want to deploy containers.
+Images from [DockerHub](#dockerhub) do not require ImagePullSecrets.

-1. If you do not have a token yet, [create a token for the registry that you want to access.](/docs/services/Registry/registry_tokens.html#registry_tokens_create)
+1. If you do not have a token, [create a token for the registry that you want to access.](/docs/services/Registry/registry_tokens.html#registry_tokens_create)
-2. List available tokens in your {{site.data.keyword.Bluemix_notm}} account.
+2. List tokens in your {{site.data.keyword.Bluemix_notm}} account.

     ```
     bx cr token-list
     ```
     {: pre}

-3. Note down the token ID that you want to use.
+3. Note the token ID that you want to use.
 4. Retrieve the value for your token.
 Replace <em>&lt;token_id&gt;</em> with the ID of the token that you retrieved in the previous step.

     ```